 Before leaving the podium after making the initial presentation, counsel for the petitioner may reserve some time for rebuttal after the respondent's counsel has presented.
 The petitioner — not the Court — is responsible for keeping track of the time remaining for rebuttal.
 In typical program simulations, more than one student attorney argues each side.
 In that instance, they should inform the student Marshal before the court session begins how they wish to divide their time.
 Usually, the first student attorney to speak also handles the rebuttal.

 When oral arguments are concluded, the Justices have to decide the case.
 They do so at what is known as the Justices' Conference.
-Two Conferences are held per week when Court is in session, on Wednesday and Friday afternoons.
-The Justices vote on cases heard on Mondays and Tuesdays of a given week at their Wednesday afternoon Conference.
-The Justices vote on cases heard on Wednesday at their Friday afternoon Conference.
-When Court is not in session, usually only a Friday Conference is held.
+When Court is in session, there are two conferences scheduled per week – one on Wednesday afternoon and one on Friday afternoon.
+At their Wednesday conference, the Justices talk about the cases heard on Monday.
+At their Friday conference, they discuss cases heard on Tuesday and Wednesday.
+When Court is not in session, no Wednesday conference is held.

 Before going into the Conference, the Justices frequently discuss the relevant cases with their law clerks, seeking to get different perspectives on the case.
 At the end of these sessions, sometimes the Justices have a fairly good idea of how they will vote in the case; other times, they are still uncommitted.